 NAACP SUES THE RADIANCE FOUNDATION FOR EXERCISING RIGHT TO FREE SPEECH

-The NAACP (National Association for the Advancement of Colored People) believes and promotes the lie.
-Since April 2013, the nation’s oldest civil rights group has spent over half a million suing The Radiance Foundation and one of its co-founders, Ryan Bomberger, for what it charges as “trademark infringement, confusion and dilution.”
-This “infringement” includes Radiance Foundation’s news articles that detailed the NAACP pro-abortion actions, suggesting a name more befitting of the abortion-pushing organization.
-Apparently, truth and parody are not protected under the First Amendment.
+Abortion doesn’t advance colored people.
+And since we’re all colored people, killing our Posterity doesn’t advance any community.
+Abortion is a violent injustice that, like slavery, requires that we accept the lie that some human beings aren’t as equal as others.
+The NAACP (which inaccurately goes by the National Association for the Advancement of Colored People) believes and promotes the lie.
+Since February 2013, the nation’s oldest civil rights group has hundreds of thousands of dollars suing The Radiance Foundation and me, personally, for what it charges as “trademark infringement, confusion and dilution.”
+This so-called infringement included The Radiance Foundation’s news articles that detailed the NAACP pro-abortion actions, suggesting a name more befitting of the abortion-pushing organization: The National Association for the Abortion of Colored People.
+Apparently, truth and parodying an organization’s name are not protected under the First Amendment.

 Over the years, The Radiance Foundation has published numerous articles on various news sites (all of which Judge Jackson ordered destroyed on our sites) about the NAACP’s pro-abortion actions.
 We’ve pointed out that Planned Parenthood co-sponsors the NAACP’s annual conventions and how the NAACP has shown its support of the nation’s largest abortion chain by frequently defending it.
 So, we satirically referred to the organization with a name more befitting of their pro-abortion advocacy–a name which we can’t even mention.
 We are prohibited by Judge Raymond Jackson of the U.S. District Court in Norfolk, VA to speak or write, not only of the parody that we’ve used to describe the actions of the NAACP, but to ever parody the NAACP in the future.